zihaowangcmu/WebApp-Social-network/README.md

 ### Prerequisites

-1.Install Python 3.5.4(or above)
+1.Install Python 3.5.4(or above);
-2.Install Django
+2.Install Django;
-3.Refer to the Django documentation and setup the virtual enviroment.
+3.Refer to the Django documentation and setup the virtual enviroment;
 4.Change path to the folder,then:

 ```